‘One Piece’ Chapter 937 Hints At Inevitable Fight Between Emperor Big Mom And Beast Pirates All-Star Queen

 The latest chapter of One Piece mainly focused on the two separate battles involving Strawhat Pirates captain Monkey D. Luffy and Strawhat Pirates vice-captain Roronoa Zoro.
-Luffy is currently participating in the Sumo Inferno Tournament help by Beast Pirates All-Star Queen the Plague, while Zoro is dealing with a samurai who stole one of his swords and an assassin sent by Shogun Kurozumi Orochi to kill Toko.
+Luffy is currently participating in the Sumo Inferno Tournament helped by Beast Pirates All-Star Queen the Plague, while Zoro is dealing with a samurai who stole one of his swords and an assassin sent by Shogun Kurozumi Orochi to kill Toko.

 One Piece Chapter 937 also gave a major hint regarding a potential matchup between one of the Four Emperors of the Sea and a Yonko commander.
 Emperor Big Mom is currently traveling with Strawhat Pirates doctor Tony Tony Chopper, Kiku, Tama, and Kozuki Momonosuke to Udon to search for food.
-In her conversation with Tama, Emperor Big Mom talked about a famous Japanese dessert, Oshiruko – a sweet porridge of azuki beans boiled and crushed, served in a bowl with mochi.
+In her conversation with Tama, Emperor Big Mom talked about a famous Japanese dessert, Oshiruko, a sweet porridge of azuki beans boiled and crushed, served in a bowl with mochi.

-Chopper is worried that if “O-Lin” finds out that they don’t really have any Oshiruko on their destination, she might regain her memory and turn back into Emperor Big Mom.
-That will not only put Luffy in great danger but it could also ruin the Strawhat Pirates’ alliance plan to take down Emperor Kaido and the Beast Pirates.
+Chopper is worried that if “O-Lin” finds out that they don’t really have any Oshiruko at their destination, she might regain her memory and turn back into Emperor Big Mom.
+That will not only put Luffy in great danger, but it could also ruin the Strawhat Pirates’ alliance’s plan to take down Emperor Kaido and the Beast Pirates.
 Everyone knows what happens to Emperor Big Mom when she wants to eat a specific food.

-During One Piece Whole Cake Island arc, Emperor Big Mom killed one of her sons because of Croquembouche and almost destroyed her own country while searching for the wedding cake.
-However, Emperor Big Mom’s craving for Oshiruko may just have saved the day for the Strawhat Pirates.
+During the One Piece Whole Cake Island arc, Emperor Big Mom killed one of her sons because of Croquembouche, and almost destroyed her own country while searching for the wedding cake.
+However, Emperor Big Mom’s craving for Oshiruko may have just saved the day for the Strawhat Pirates.

 ニュース｜フィギュアページに「モンキー・D・ルフィ」のアイテムを追加！ #onepiece https://t.co/hmT7NYNmY5 pic.twitter.com/GxJibmdovY